 However, the most significant shift is towards a greater surveillance society.
 It’s the classic challenge of crisis situations and we saw it after 9/11.
 No wonder people are concerned.
 We want to fight the virus, we want to protect the vulnerable and the front line, we want to end lockdown and return to normality but at the same time we want to maintain our rights and freedoms.
 The reality is that we can’t have everything, there has to be trade-offs of sorts.
 The key goal is not to cause an absolute and perpetual trade-in of rights and freedoms for immediate gains.

-SR: Anything is possible.
+CW: Do you expect to see long term changes to data protection and privacy as a result of the COVID-19 pandemic?SR: Anything is possible.
 When I was a young(er) lawyer, in the 1990s, I read about ECHELON surveillance and dismissed a lot of what I read as conspiracy theory.
 After 9/11, many governments went about building mass surveillance systems.
 I was much older and wiser when I read about Edwards Snowden’s disclosures, but the scale and breadth of the structures built after 9/11 astounded me.
 My point is that we should not rule out the creation of a perpetual mass surveillance system in the West triggered by COVID-19.
 I do not see this as a fear of the paranoid, but a real risk.
 And I remember a previous Information Commissioner saying not long ago that we were ‘sleepwalking into a surveillance society’.

 However, in a more positive sense, I hope that the wider public engagement maintains for the longer term.
 GDPR triggered that, but it ran out of steam due to the enforcement system not living up to expectations.
 I hope that isn’t the case again.

-SR: The best thing I can say is remember, the law still applies and people haven’t changed.
+CW: What piece of advice would you offer to businesses with respect to data usage and protection during this time?SR: The best thing I can say is remember, the law still applies and people haven’t changed.
 COVID-19 cannot be a reason to throw away workplace protections against surveillance, discrimination and inequality.
 Every step that employers take to maintain health and safety in the workplace when we finally return, will need to be reasoned against the legal obligations just mentioned.
 In the meantime, while we are working from home, or under less supervision, businesses have to reflect anew on their risk levels and their risk priorities.
 Without wishing to be alarmist, I predict that there will be a long legal aftermath to COVID-19 and that will include legal problems relating to data mishandling in business, not just in an insecurity sense, but also for mistreatment of workers.
 Another thing: what are all of these CEO emails about?
 I am getting dozens each week from organisations that I haven’t had contact with for years.
 Much of this is direct marketing dressed-up.
 This definitely needs looking at.